 Laparo-Endoscopic Single Site Scarless Surgery (LESS) Fundoplication

-Dr. Rosemurgy and Dr. Ross are known for an operation that relieves or dramatically decreases GERD symptoms without a visible surgical scar.
-They now perform nearly all of their fundoplications with a minimally invasive approach called laparo-endoscopic single site, or LESS, surgery that they pioneered together as some of the world’s most experienced surgeons for fundoplication.
+Dr. Ross and her team are known for an operation that relieves or dramatically decreases GERD symptoms without a visible surgical scar.
+She now performs nearly all fundoplications with a minimally invasive approach called laparo-endoscopic single site, or LESS.

 When performed by an experienced surgeon, LESS fundoplication is equally as successful as conventional laparoscopic fundoplication.
 LESS involves the same surgical plan as conventional laparoscopic and robotic fundoplication.
 However, instead of several incisions, it requires only one very small incision in the umbilicus.
 Patients are left with only one scar, hidden in the belly button, and no visible signs of an operation.
 Also, compared to other fundoplication approaches, LESS surgery involves less pain, faster recoveries and shorter hospital stays.

 Experience Matters When It Comes to GERD Operations